sofiyan-smasher/Power_BI_AtliQ_Mart_SC/README.md

 # AtliQ Mart Supply Chain Analysis
-As part of the October month codebaiscs resume challenge, I have performed data analysis and designed a dashboard in Power BI
+As part of the October month codebaiscs resume Project, I have performed data analysis and designed a dashboard in Power BI

 Live Dashboard [Link](https://www.novypro.com/project/atliq-mart-supply-chain-2)